-Mayo Graduate School tuition waiver
+Mayo Clinic Graduate School of Biomedical Sciences tuition waiver

-Mayo Medical School tuition scholarships
+Mayo Clinic School of Medicine tuition scholarships

 Scholarship eligibility is reviewed for all appointed students who apply for financial aid.
 Parental data is used in the evaluation of each scholarship award and recipient.
 These awards are renewable subject to continued meritorious performance and annual financial aid application resubmission.
 These awards will be rescinded if the student receives external funding equal to 100 percent of his or her tuition.

 The need-based scholarship award program is designed to assist students in funding the cost of their education.
 The selection criterion for this award is based on a formula that evaluates student-documented financial need.
 Parental data is used in the evaluation of each scholarship award and recipient.
-These award amounts vary annually and are made possible by generous benefactor contributions to Mayo School of Health Sciences.
+These award amounts vary annually and are made possible by generous benefactor contributions to Mayo Clinic School of Health Sciences.